 Middle School is a wonderful period of transition as students grow into themselves and explore the world beyond themselves.
 The Austin Preparatory Middle School program seeks to engage each student’s heart and mind as they begin their Journey at Austin Prep.

-Here is a glimpse of one of our more recent projects that personifies the Middle School experience - the end-of-course trip to Newport, Rhode Island for students taking Topics in Art History: Lifestyles of the Rich and Famous.
+Here is a glimpse of one of our more recent projects that personifies our private Middle School experience - the end-of-course trip to Newport, Rhode Island for students taking Topics in Art History: Lifestyles of the Rich and Famous.
 This course examined the lifestyles of America’s rich and famous Gilded Age elite – some of them local personalities in New England.
 Throughout the semester, students explored architectural styles and refined their observational skills.
 The class examined the palatial homes of the Vanderbilt family and how they were built, the art at those estates, and the culture that captivated their daily lives.
 As an Augustinian school committed to social justice, students also considered “how the other half lived” – the army of servants and cooks that worked at those homes and the multitude of laborers and factory workers, many recent immigrants.
 Mr. Michael McLaughlin, Head of Middle School, created the class and, in the process, became a National Geographic Certified Educator.
 The video below was part of Mr. McLaughlin's capstone and captures the spirit of the class project.

 A Tradition of Excellence

-Walk down the halls of Austin Prep’s Middle School, and you might notice some lockers decorated for students celebrating birthdays.
+Walk down the halls of Austin Prep’s private Middle School, and you might notice some lockers decorated for students celebrating birthdays.
 According to Mr. Michael McLaughlin, Head of Middle School, that shouldn’t come as a surprise.